Deji287/alx-low_level_programming/README.md

-This is my alx low level engineering readme
+# This is my alx low level engineering Readme
-Readme for pointers,array and strings